elijahfry/sass-lint/README.md

 ### [Configuration Documentation](https://github.com/sasstools/sassy-lint/tree/master/docs/options)

-*Migrating from SCSS-Lint*: If you already have a config for SCSS-Lint, you can instantly convert it to the equivalent Sass Lint config at [sasstools.github.io/make-sassy-lint-config](http://sasstools.github.io/make-sassy-lint-config/).
+*Migrating from SCSS-Lint*: If you already have a config for SCSS-Lint, you can instantly convert it to the equivalent Sassy lint config at [sasstools.github.io/make-sassy-lint-config](http://sasstools.github.io/make-sassy-lint-config/).

 ### Options

-The following are options that you can use to config the Sass Linter.
+The following are options that you can use to config the Sassy linter.

 * [cache-config](https://github.com/sasstools/sassy-lint/tree/master/docs/options/cache-config.md) - Allows you to cache your config for a small speed boost when not changing the contents of your config file
 * [config-file](https://github.com/sasstools/sassy-lint/tree/master/docs/options/config-file.md) - Specify another config file to load